 A packet-filtering firewall works mainly on the network layer of the OSI reference model, although the transport layer is used to obtain the source and destination port numbers.
 It examines each packet independently and does not know whether any given packet is part of an existing stream of traffic.

 The packet-filtering firewall is effective, but because it processes each packet in isolation, it can be vulnerable to IP spoofing attacks and has largely been replaced by stateful inspection firewalls.

-Stateful inspection firewalls -- also known as dynamic packet-filtering firewalls -- maintain a table that keeps track of all open connections.
-When new packets arrive, the firewall compares information in the packet header to the state table and determines whether it is part of an established connection.
-If it is part of an existing connection, then the packet is allowed through without further analysis.
-If the packet doesn't match an existing connection, it is evaluated according to the rule set for new connections.
+This type maintains a table that keeps track of all open connections.
+When new packets arrive, it compares information in the packet header to the state table – its list of valid connections – and determines whether the packet is part of an established connection.
+If it is, the packet is let through without further analysis.
+If the packet does not match an existing connection, it is evaluated according to the rule set for new connections.

-Since this type makes a decision based on the payload's content, it gives security engineers more granular control over network traffic and sets rules to permit or deny specific application requests or commands.
+Since this type examines the payload's content, it gives security engineers more granular control over network traffic.
 For example, it can allow or deny a specific incoming Telnet command from a particular user, whereas other types can only control general incoming requests from a particular host.

 The key benefit of application layer filtering is the ability to block specific content, such as known malware or certain websites, and recognize when certain applications and protocols, such as Hypertext Transfer Protocol (HTTP), File Transfer Protocol (FTP) and domain name system (DNS), are being misused.
 Application layer firewall rules can also be used to control the execution of files or the handling of data by specific applications.